ansleehk/CS151-TimeManagement/README.md

 You should have Maven installed on your machine.

-To install Maven on your Mac.
+To install Maven on a Mac:
 ```zsh
 brew install maven
 ```